Schreiber, Ontario: Geography

+Schreiber is almost completely located inside the geographic township of Priske, with a small western portion of the town in the southeast of Killraine Township.

 Northwestern Ontario, including Schreiber, is part of the large rocky area defined as the Canadian Shield.

 Schreiber sits in the midst of these very hard rocks.
 Schreiber could be described as residing in the bottom of a three sided bowl.
 The town is surrounded by higher terrain on the west, north and east sides while the south is open and shows the descent to Lake Superior.
 There is a break on the north side of this rocky crown which opens to reveal an expanse of flat land.
 This break also acts as a channel for northerly winds, allowing these winds to be funnelled into the town proper, creating very blustery conditions especially in winter.

 Schreiber, despite being in a bowl, sits higher than the surrounding area.
 The village of Rossport, sitting on Lake Superior, 14 mi to the west, has an elevation of 630 ft above sea level.
 Jackfish, the historic townsite to the east, also sits at 630 ft above sea level.
 Terrace Bay, situated between Schreiber and Jackfish, is located at 889 ft feet above sea level.
 Schreiber itself, at its centre, is shown as being at 988 ft above sea level.